LOL (lots of links)

 - What Uranus scientists think about your disgusting jokes.
 (Futurism) 10/24/2021.

 - Reallyyy liked this article about how meth is changing chemically.
-Frankly, I really like chemistry!
+I really like chemistry!
 People forget that!
+Not meth though!
 10/24/2021

 - Vox had a really cute video to celebrate 10 million subscribers and their team gave shoutouts to people and/or websites that are really helpful!
 Things like connectedpapers.com, newspapers.com, worldradiohistory.com, Prelinger archives.
 It made me want to learn Adobe After effects and get better at making animations!!!!
 10/23/2021